clojuredocs/guides/articles/language/collections_and_sequences.md

 (contains? ["John" "Mary" "Paul"] "Paul")
 ;; ⇒ false

-;; lists always return false.
-Contain won't traverse a collection for a result.
+;; lists are not supported. contains? won't traverse a collection for a result.
 (contains? '(1 2 3) 0)
-;; ⇒ false
+;; ⇒ java.lang.IllegalArgumentException: contains? not supported on type: clojure.lang.PersistentList
 ```

 ### some